Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/7btKksa.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, bryanlab has been logged out from Client_1 VM thus, the domain admin user account that was created i.e bryanogbe.com\abraham_admin was then be use to login to Clien_1 as shown above.
+Now, bryanlab has been logged out from Client_1 VM thus, the domain admin user account that was created i.e bryanogbe.com\abraham_admin was then use to login to Clien_1 as shown above.
 </p>
 <br />